Jonathan Kreiss-Tomkins: Personal life

-As a freshman at Sitka High School in 2003, Kreiss-Tomkins attracted national attention as a major online organizer for the Howard Dean presidential campaign.
+As a freshman at Sitka High School in 2003, Kreiss-Tomkins attracted national attention as a major online organizer for Howard Dean's presidential campaign.

 He is a long-distance runner, winning the Alpine Adventure Race in 2009 and placing second in the Coyote Two Moon ultramarathon in 2010.
+While attending Yale, Kreiss-Tomkins was organizer for Harriers of the Night, a running club whose members met weekly at midnight to run from the Yale Women's Table to East Rock and back.

 He is also a mountaineer and in 2009 he climbed the highest volcano in the world, Argentina's Ojos del Salado, to conclusively measure its height against a neighboring peak in Chile.

 Kreiss-Tomkins founded Outer Coast College and the Alaska Fellows Program.
 In 2020, he co-founded Covid Act Now.